Complements of caustics of the real $J_{10}$ singularities: Enumeration of isotopy classes and virtual components

 All possible values of the $\mbox{Card}$ and D-graph invariants mentioned in Theorems \ref{enu1} and \ref{enu3} were found using the computer program described in \cite{AGLV2}, \cite{VS}.
-For any class $\Phi_1$ or $\Phi_3$, we use the Gusein-Zade--A'Campo method (see \cite{AC}, \cite{GZ}) to compute the intersection matrix of vanishing cycles of a Morse polynomial of this class having only real critical points.
+For any type $\Phi_1$ or $\Phi_3$, we use the Gusein-Zade--A'Campo method (see \cite{AC}, \cite{GZ}) to compute the intersection matrix of vanishing cycles of a Morse polynomial of this class having only real critical points.
 Then, using theorem 1.4 of \S 5.1 in \cite{APLT}, we calculate the intersection indices of these vanishing cycles with the set of real points.
 Thus, we obtain a virtual Morse function associated with this polynomial.
 Starting from this initial data, the combinatorial program runs through the entire formal graph of this type and counts, in particular, the number of all virtual Morse functions of this type and the number of virtual functions with each passport invariant value.
 For each passport value for which this number is not zero, it then (upon request) finds a virtual Morse function with this value.
-Starting from this virtual Morse function, a slightly modified version of the same program (with virtual surgeries of types $s1$ and $s3$ disabled) counts the number of virtual Morse functions in its virtual component, i.e. the Card invariant of this virtual function.
-For example, this program { }
+Starting from this virtual Morse function, a slightly modified version of the same program (with virtual surgeries of types $s1$ and $s3$ disabled) counts the number of virtual Morse functions in its virtual component, i.e., the Card invariant of this virtual function.
+(For example, this program { }

-with certain initial data handles the virtual component of the $\Phi_3$ class, which has eight real critical points and Card = 131148.
+with certain initial data handles the virtual component of the $\Phi_3$ class, which has eight real critical points and Card = 131148.)
 If this number is smaller than the total number of virtual functions with that passport, we find another virtual function with the same passport but in a different virtual component.
 Then we calculate its $\mbox{Card}$ value as well.
 We continue this process until the sum of the different values of the Card invariant of virtual functions with any given passport reaches the total number of virtual functions with that passport.
-This computation (and the subsequent reconstruction of D-graphs from the virtual Morse functions representing these components) proves all statements of Theorems \ref{enu1} and \ref{enu3}.
+This computation (and the subsequent reconstruction of D-graphs from the virtual Morse functions representing these components in the case of polynomials with ten real critical points) proves all statements of Theorems \ref{enu1} and \ref{enu3}.